 The Institute of World Affairs (IWA) Program on Women, Peace and Security is dedicated to exploring questions that relate to the role of women at various stages of a conflict cycle, and in helping bring about sustainable peace.
 The approach taken to address these questions is multi-faceted, ranging from workshops and conferences that bring together experts in the field for discussion and collective problem solving, to research projects that yield policy recommendations, to design and implementation of applied projects.
 The following are among the questions informing this program.

-The research agenda, policy analysis and applied field projects of the IWA Women, Peace and Security Program is intended to help advance the positive role of women in conflict prevention and peacebuilding.
+The research agenda, policy analysis, data set, and applied field projects of the IWA Women, Peace and Security Program are intended to help advance the positive role of women in conflict prevention and peacebuilding.

 Director: Dr. Joyce P. Kaufman